Pitfalls and potentials in simulation studies: Questionable research practices in comparative simulation studies allow for spurious claims of superiority of any method: Simulation protocol

-will be used as a secondary measure of overall predictive performance.
+\item \textbf{Log-score.} We compute the log-score on independently generated test data, will be used as a secondary measure of overall predictive performance.
 Lower values indicate better predictive performance in terms of calibration and sharpness.
 The log-score is a strictly proper scoring rule, however, it is more sensitive to extreme predicted probabilities compared to the Brier score \citep{Gneiting2007}.